tivdnbos/usi/CollectionIdentifiers.md

 (http://proteomecentral.proteomexchange.org/dataset/PXD017269).
 The PXDnnnnnn SHOULD be used for all proteomics mass spectrometry datasets that have been registered at ProteomeXchange.

-2. MSVnnnnnnnnn - A collection identifier for a datasets contained at the MassIVE repsository, such as MSV000078556.
+2. MSVnnnnnnnnn - A collection identifier for a datasets contained at the MassIVE repository, such as MSV000078556.
 This type of identifier SHOULD only be used when there is not a corresponding PXDnnnnnn identifier for the dataset, as is often the case for metabolomics datasets.